oyamecodes/soccer-data-pipeline/soccer_data_pipeline_architecture.md

 ## 6. Processing — Cloud Run ETL
-**Why Cloud Run?** Serverless (free-tier requests), containerized, easy to test locally.
+**Why Dataflow?** Fully managed, scalable batch/stream processing with Apache Beam.
+Handles large JSON inputs, schema enforcement, and parallel transformations.
+Free tier covers a small number of worker hours/month, but you can limit jobs and set budget alerts.

 **ETL flow per run**:
-1. List files in GCS path (optionally filter by prefix/commit).
+1. Triggered by Cloud Function on GCS upload or scheduled via Cloud Scheduler → Pub/Sub → Dataflow template..
-2. For each file:
+2. For each JSON file:
-   - Load JSON into Python dicts.
+   - Read into Beam PCollection of Python dicts.
-   - Validate structure against `schema.json` (use `jsonschema`).
+   - Validate structure against schema.json (with jsonschema or custom DoFn).
    - Normalize into row-level match records.
-   - Standardize team names (map aliases to canonical names via a lookup table in repo or BigQuery table `team_aliases`).
+   - Standardize team names (map aliases to canonical names using a side input lookup from BigQuery team_aliases).
-   - Write to `matches_raw` (optional) and append to `matches_normalized`.
+   - Write intermediate output into matches_staging (BigQuery, append-only).
+   - Aggregate & transform staging data into matches_normalized (partitioned by season/date)
-3. Commit a summary report (counts, errors) to Cloud Logging and return non-zero exit on fatal errors.
+3. Emit processing stats (counts, errors, bad rows) to Cloud Logging and raise job failure on fatal errors.

-**Idempotency**: Use `source_commit` and `file_path` columns — skip if record for that file+sha already exists.
+**Idempotency**: Include source_commit and file_path as job metadata.
+Deduplicate in BigQuery staging or enforce uniqueness with merge queries..

 **Scaling**: Cloud Run concurrency can be tuned; for many files the GitHub Action could call Cloud Run per-file in parallel (watch cost).